zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 - I need more computing power
 - I could study different active inference techniques on the eval dataset.
 F.e. n-1 train.
 Eval loss should be a good proxy to see if the different techniques are useful
 - [smollm](https://huggingface.co/blog/smollm)
+- The number of different tasks is the more important factor during training.
+Thus downloading ARC like datasets or creating a task synthesizer would be valuable.
+Maybe the MindsAI team knows this and is simply working to implement new tasks, train a model on them and use test time inference.
+This hypothesis seems very plausible to me: they would have the advantage of using more data and the new test inference technique.

 ## TODO